 Bernard Tschumi’s design was chosen as the winning proposal in the fourth competition.

 The design of Tschumi is based on three ideas: light, movement, and a tectonic and programmatic aspect.

 These traits work together to “transform the site’s limits into an architectural opportunity, producing a basic and exact museum” with the mathematical and conceptual clarity of ancient Greek structures.

 The museum’s holdings are shown on three floors, with ancillary rooms such as the museum store, café, and offices located on the fourth center level.
-The finds from the Acropolis’ slopes are on display on the museum’s first floor.
+The finds from the

 The sloping floor of the long and rectangular hall evokes the ascent to the cliff.
 The visitor is next directed to the enormous trapezoidal hall, which houses the ancient artifacts.

 Visitors will be guided to the top level, which houses the Parthenon marbles, to observe the latter during their descent in order to maintain the chronological sequence: they will first be sent to the top level, which houses the Parthenon marbles.

 To obtain the same cardinal orientation as the ancient temple on the

 The Parthenon hall’s column spacing is identical to that of the ancient temple, and the use of glass on all four outside walls enables natural light to illuminate the Parthenon marbles in the same way as it does on the original temple.